actions/actions-runner-controller/README.md

 > Newer Istio instances can use Istio's `holdApplicationUntilProxyStarts` attribute ([istio/istio#11130](https://github.com/istio/istio/issues/11130)) to avoid having to delay starting up the runner.
 > Please read the discussion in [#592](https://github.com/actions-runner-controller/actions-runner-controller/pull/592) for more information.

-_Note: Prior to the runner immutable tag `82d1be7` or the date `2021-07-03` for the mutable tags, the environment variable referenced below was called `STARTUP_DELAY`.
-This has been deprecated and will be removed from the codebase later (currently we check for both).
-If you are using this feature please update to using `STARTUP_DELAY_IN_SECONDS` instead when you next upgrade your runner image to a current release._
+_Note: Prior to the runner version v2.279.0, the environment variable referenced below was called `STARTUP_DELAY`._

 You can add a delay to the runner's entrypoint script by setting the `STARTUP_DELAY_IN_SECONDS` environment variable for the runner pod.
 This will cause the script to sleep X seconds, this works with any runner kind.